scalabel/scalabel/README.md

     ```
     If you are on Ubuntu, you may need to run the script with `sudo`.

     Then you can use our python script to launch the server.
-The code requires Python 3.7 or above.
-Please check [how to upgrade your Python](#upgrade-python) if you don't have the right version.
-We use 3.8 by default.
     ```
     python3.8 scripts/launch_server.py --config ./local-data/scalabel/config.yml
     ```